 Population size (adults) in the subregion, similar to all other areas, is poorly understood and has generally not been monitored.
 The Santa Clara, an exception, was monitored from 1991 to 2006 at the Freeman Diversion, with the highest count of 908 adults at the fish ladder in 1994 (Chase 2001, Swift and Howard 2009).
 However, these counts were highly variable in period and protocol of monitoring, so counts were conservative.
 Active monitoring of the Santa Clara drainage is continuing, including extensive surveys in 2014 (Reid 2015), in order to determine whether lampreys return to reestablish the population.
+In 2019-20, ammocoetes were found in the Santa Margarita River for the first time since documented in 1940 (Reid and Goodman unpub. data).
+A few adult lamprey have also been documented in the Ventura, Santa Clara and Santa Ana rivers (Reid and Goodman 2020).
+However, no ammocetes (indicative of successful reproduction) were encountered with surveys in 2018-2020 (Reid and Goodman unpub. data).

-However, barring recolonization, all available information indicates that Pacific Lamprey are functionally absent in all South Coast HUCs at this time.
+Barring recolonization, all available information indicates that Pacific Lamprey are functionally absent in the remaining South Coast HUCs at this time.
 Continued monitoring of key drainages will be necessary to determine if they recolonize.